Components -> Minerals -> Trace elements

 Common Questions About Iron

-What is Iron?
+What is iron?

-What does Iron do for the body?
+What does iron do for the body?

-Iron is essential for the formation of hemoglobin, which carries oxygen from the lungs to the rest of the body.
-It also plays a crucial role in energy production, immune function, and cognitive development.
+Iron is essential for the formation of hemoglobin, a protein in red blood cells that carries oxygen from the lungs to the rest of the body, where it is used by cells for energy production.
+Iron is also vital for immune function, cognitive development, and various other bodily functions.

-How much Iron do I need?
+How much iron do I need?

 What are the health risks associated with iron deficiency?